 "When the Galactica crew detects that a Cylon Basestar has swung around to attempt to intercept the refugee fleet, Commander Adama decides to attack."

-On this day in 1981, The Greatest American Hero aired "My Heroes Have Always Been Cowboys."
+On this day in 1981 (in the U.S.), The Greatest American Hero aired "My Heroes Have Always Been Cowboys."
 This served as the sixth episode to the program's first season, and here's the plot summary as provided by IMDB.com:

 "Ralph retires the suit after his super-heroics result in a near-tragedy.
 Bill desperately needs Ralph to help him crack a corrupt cop caper masterminded by a war buddy.
 Can the Lone Ranger remind Ralph of a hero's great responsibility?"